 Open Access Periodicals

-Many are available full text in the Internet Archive.
+Many are available full text in the Internet Archive, including numerous trade periodicals.
 Search: collection:(Periodicals) AND Railroads.
 Select Media Type: Collections

 In Advanced search:

 Any field: Your topic